mawrkus/lab-filter-bar-ui/README.md

-# 🧪 Filter Bar UI component
+# 🧪 Lab project: a Filter Bar UI component

 A filter bar UI component built with: